 Email directly to Slack

 Just can't quit?
-Have an old process that is still sending those pesky emails?
-Good ol' email newsletters?
+Have an aging process that is still sending those annoying emails?
+Good old email newsletters?
 Slack has you covered here as well.
-Via the Email app integration, you can create a new email address that will map directly to a slack channel.
+You can create a new email address that will map directly to a slack channel via the Email app integration.
 Just create one, give it a name and a logo, and any email sent to that address will be available and searchable forever in Slack!...attachments and all :(